thunderbird/webext-support/README.md

 You will also learn, that the current set of available WebExtension APIs is far from being complete.
 Many aspects of Thunderbird which are of interest for add-ons, cannot be accessed by them.
 To overcome this limitation, add-on developers can write Experiment APIs, which have direct access to internal Thunderbird functions and components and can make them available to MailExtensions.

-The main idea behind such Experiment APIs is not just to make Thunderbird internals available to MailExtensions, but to actually design and experiment with new WebExtension APIs, which can then be proposed to be merged into Thunderbird.

 &nbsp;

-## Proposing new WebExtension APIs
+## Collaborating on new WebExtension APIs

-### Proposing APIs : Stage One
+The main idea behind Experiment APIs is not just to make Thunderbird internals available to MailExtensions, but to actually design and experiment with new WebExtension APIs, which can then be proposed to be merged into Thunderbird.

-This is a collection of externally hosted APIs, which aim to be merged into Thunderbird.
-They are at a very early stage and do not yet fulfill the standards for stage two.
+This is a collection of externally hosted APIs, which aim to be merged into Thunderbird, but do not yet fulfill the required standards.
 Nevertheless we wish to collect them at a central place to obtain an overview of what APIs are currently being worked on, so add-on developers who wish to implement a certain functionality can collaborate.

 If you are working on an API yourself, we are looking forward to list it here as well.
 These APIs can be discussed in the issue section of this repository.